srujanpanuganti/elsa/README.md

   * `roslaunch elsa elsabot.launch`
 * Use the below command to do keyboard teleop
   * `rosrun teleop_twist_keyboard teleop_twist_keyboard.py`
+* To launch gmapping
+  * `roslaunch gmapping slam_mapping_pr2.lanch`
+* To save the map
+  * `rosrun map_server map_saver -f /tmp/my_map`
+* To use robot_localization package for filtered odometry data
+  * `roslaunch robot_localization ekf_template.launch` --> This will be merged to the elsa project, as we are required to edit the EKF parameters according to our requirement

 ## Docs:
 * Coordinate Transformations and Robot Dimensions can be found at `docs/Robot dimensions and coordinate transformations.pdf`